 CPVC Ball Valves

 CPVC ball valves are valves that contain a ball inside that starts and stops the flow with the simple twist of a handle.
 The ball sits in a seat where it rotates 90 degrees.
 When in the “on” position, a port inside the ball, which is the same diameter as the pipe, turns toward the flow, allowing water through.
 When in the “off” position, this port turns away from the flow, creating a watertight seal to completely stop flow.
-Simple to use and highly effective, these valves are popular in many applications.
+Simple to use and highly effective, these valves are popular in many commercial & industrial applications.